School district: BR business used racial slurs at students during trip

 ST. HELENA – The St. Helena Parish School District has accused staff at a Baton Rouge recreation center of using racial slurs to describe students during a field trip.

 According to the complaint letter, the school district says the incident happened Wednesday at the Area 51 Extreme Air Sports facility in Baton Rouge.
-The letter says “one or more” staff members used racial slurs to describe students during the visit.
+The letter says “one or more” staff members used racial slurs to describe students from the St. Helena Arts & Technology Academy during the visit.

 “We are very disappointed in the behavior of your staff,” Superintendent Kelli Joseph and School Board President Linda Chaney wrote.
 “Nothing can justify their disgusting, degrading remarks and our students didn’t deserve to experience such hate.”